What is a Blockchain?

 Customer engagement ($54bn)

 As outlined in the preceding section, blockchain use cases are spread across 5 main areas.
-These areas are all possible fields for transforming the energy sector.
-Some of the ways blockchain can enhance the energy sector are outlined below:
+These areas are all possible fields for transforming security.
+Some of the ways blockchain can enhance the finance industry are outlined below:

-Smart Contracts: Blockchain can usher in a new era of employer/employee agreements through smart contracts.
-A smart contract is a self-executing contract written in code that encompasses the terms of agreement between two parties.
+Smart Contracts: Blockchain can usher in a new era of agreements through smart contracts.
+A smart contract is a self-executing contract written in code that encompasses the terms of the agreement between two parties.
 On blockchain, this agreement is immutable and trackable.
 Once the terms of the agreement are fulfilled, the smart contract executes the agreed terms.
-This can be used to facilitate contracts between the energy companies and the consumers ensuring that both ends of the terms are fulfilled.
-Smart contracts can also be used to facilitate peer-to-peer electricity trading in which a consumer can sell excess electricity to other participants in the network.
+Using smart contracts in the trade industry can function to eliminate the need for operators to manually approve transactions, ownership claims, orders and other business activities.
+This will reduce waiting times and fees associated with the multiple steps currently required in international trade due to differences in business and legal practices between regions.

 It is noteworthy that AI can be used in conjunction with blockchain.
 The synergistic action of both technologies can drive immense value.
 AI techniques such as machine learning and reinforcement learning can be used to extract valuable insights from the validated records stored on blockchain.
-The findings of this analysis can be used to solve innumerable challenges facing the energy sector.
+The findings of this analysis can be used to solve innumerable challenges and optimize service delivery in international trade.